Image: Shutterstock

 24. SimCity

 With this sandbox strategy game, children learn about planning, buildings, community operations, and some other simple topics related to engineering.
 SimCity introduces children to the concept of architecture and allows them to give a personal touch to the digital city that they build online.
 From light signals to traffic jams and from preventing crimes in the city to planning valleys for their city, the children can do it all in the SimCity.
+Playing this game could be one of the most educational activities for kids.

 25. Bingo

 Specially crafted to teach Common Core State Standards for math to K-4 students, Pet Bingo has been the Parent’s Choice Gold Award winner and is a regular in school computer libraries.
 This free online computer game for children has several difficulty levels of solving math problems such as addition, subtraction, measurements, and geometry.
 As children progress in the game and cross the difficulty levels, they’re awarded Pet rewards to use in the Pet Store.
-Moreover, the game also provides a report card that helps the parents to check the progress of their ward to set up new learning goals.
+Moreover, the game also provides a report card that helps the parents check the progress of their ward to set up new learning goals.

 26. Roblox